sidprasad/pick-regex/README.md

 Quick start
 -----------
-1. In VS Code, press F1 and select: "PICK: Start Regex Builder".
+1. In VS Code, open the PICK Regex Builder view in the Activity Bar (left sidebar).
 2. Enter a short description of the regex you want (e.g., "IPv4 octet, from 0–255").
 3. Classify example strings until PICK converges to a final regex, or the candidates are exhausted.
 4. **Refine Your Prompt**: If you want to iterate on your prompt without losing your work, click "Refine Prompt" to generate new candidates while preserving your existing classifications.